 I attended one of the summer preparation sessions, where I was able to preview what it would be like to be a part of a service academy.

-I loved the physical and mental challenge, as well as the opportunity to become a leader.
+I loved the physical and mental challenges, as well as the opportunity to become a leader.

 DL: So the summer program at West Point changed your mindset?